httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 * Allow tokens to start with "\*" (#991).
 * Change Floats to fixed-precision Decimals (#982).
 * Round the fractional component of decimal, rather than truncating it (#982).
+* Handle duplicate dictionary values by overwriting, rather than failing (#997).

 ## Since draft-ietf-httpbis-header-structure-13